 At the fifth floor that is the highest level, we can see the well wheels by which the water was taken out of the well.
 Some people were responsible for harvesting water and transferring it to a higher-level tank.
 Then the water was driven to the ground floor for the family to use.
 This transferring system was similar to the water plumbing system for that house.

-For more information about other places and monuments in Yazd, the “Desert Bride”, read other articles.
+For more information about other places and monuments in Yazd, the “Travel to Yazd and visit the Zoroastrian places”, read other articles.